LarsNorlander/dev-diary/general.md

 ## August 25, 2018

 Pack-up day.
 I won't be surprised at this point if I'll be able to continue my 100 Days of Code after getting to Sweden.
 I'll log in everyday though anyway.

+## August 26, 2018

+Tomorrow's the big day.
+Hello to a new world.
+I'm kinda excited to see what Sweden's like.
+As for today, I'll see if I could do some reading on code.
+But for the most part, I'll be spending it with family.